rutgers-apl/rlibm-32/README.md

 # rlibm-32

-rlibm-32 is a math library that provides correctly rounded result for all inputs.
+rlibm-32 is both a math library that provides correctly rounded result for all inputs and a tool that generates correct polynomials.
 Currently, rlibm-32 supports a number of elementary functions for float and posit32 representations.

+<details><summary>How to use rlibm-32 math library</summary>

+<\details>

 ## Installation
 To compile the math library, please follow the instructions below.